groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vssx-to-xlsb.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSX"
+        - icon: "far fa-file-alt"
           title: " About VSSX File Format"
           content: |
             Files with .VSSX extension are drawing stencils created with Microsoft Visio 2013 and above.
 The VSSX file format can be opened with Visio 2013 and above.
 Visio files are known for representation of a variety of drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-Microsoft Visio also provides the capability to convert Visio files to different file formats such as PNG, BMP, PDF and others.
-It is available for both Windows and Mac OS.

           link: "https://docs.fileformat.com/image/vssx/"

     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"